albertintech/apai/docs/congress/cmf/integration-analysis.md

-# From Adversaries to Partners
+# Congressional Modernization Framework

-## How the Federal Elections Modernization Act and Office of Congressional Procedure Act Enable Coalition Governance
+## From Adversaries to Partners: How the Federal Elections Modernization Act and Office of Congressional Procedure Act Enable Coalition Governance

-### Published February 2026
+### Published March 2026

-Based on Rev 5.0 of the Federal Elections Modernization Act and Rev 1.3 of the Office of Congressional Procedure Act
+Based on Rev 5.2 of the Federal Elections Modernization Act and Rev 1.3 of the Office of Congressional Procedure Act

 ---